belfastkeyboard/CHeap/README.md

   group memory into pages which tends to improve caching (one of the frequent criticisms of the linked list) but results in increased memory overhead.

+## MANAGEMENT CONTEXT
+Open and close a CHeap memory management context.
+All CHeap allocations make use of a custom allocator rather than standard library memory management.
+All memory is freed upon context closure, simplifying memory management and reducing opportunities for memory leakage.

 ## ALLOCATION LIBRARY
 Allocators provide an interface for safe memory management and lifetime control.
 - Arena